IndiaLast Updated: November 2013

 Fax: (202) 939-7027

-India also has consulates in: New York, Chicago, Houston and San Francisco.
+India also has consulates in New York, Chicago, Houston, Atlanta, and San Francisco.
+Please see list of Indian consulates in United States.

 U.S. Citizenship and Immigration Services (USCIS)